Rainman Technology Pty Ltd

 Secondly, the panel switch triggers a relay for the main pressure supply unit (PSU) power.
 For an AC watermaker, this will be a compatibility box.

-Retrofit Installation – Naked Configuration
+Retrofit Installation – Modular Configuration

 Installation Overview